 Bleeding in the Brain

 Your brain can bleed if it's injured and blood vessels inside it are damaged.
-The trapped blood can pool, forming a bump called a hematoma.
+The trapped blood can pool, forming a hematoma.
+(Intracranial hematomas occur inside of the skull and usually you do not see a bump.
+You would see or feel a bump if it is a superficial bleed outside of the skull.)
 If the hematoma puts pressure on the brain, it can squeeze or cut off blood flow to the brain -- a medical emergency.
 Signs of a hematoma include headaches, vomiting, and trouble with balance.

 Diagnosing Brain Injuries